shivamdixit/shivamdixit.github.io/index.md

 layout: page
 title: The virtual world...
 tagline: software, technology and more
-description: Personal blog of Shivam Dixit, student of The LNM Institute of Information Technology and web developer
+description: Personal blog of Shivam Dixit, student at LNM Institute of Information Technology
 ---
 {% include JB/setup %}